Weakly positive and directed Anosov representations: Directed Anosov representations

 \section{Directed Anosov representations}

-In this section, we introduce the notion of a \emph{directed Anosov representation} from a finitely generated group $\Gamma$ to $\PGL(V)$.
-The main result of this section is Theorem \ref{thm: main 2}.
-Given a representation $\rho:\Gamma\to\PGL(V)$, it gives some conditions on the induced $\Gamma$-action on the $\PGL(V)$-Riemannian symmetric space $X$, under which one can deduce that $\rho$ is directed Anosov.
+In this section, we prove Theorem \ref{thm: sym intro}, which is restated below as Theorem~\ref{thm: main 2}.
+Given a representation $\rho:\Gamma\to\PGL(V)$, this theorem specifies conditions on the induced $\Gamma$-action on the $\PGL(V)$-Riemannian symmetric space $X$, under which one can deduce that $\rho$ is directed Anosov.

-In Section \ref{sec: Riemannian}, we recall some required background from the theory of Riemannian symmetric spaces, before defining directed Anosov representations and stating Theorem \ref{thm: main 2} in Section \ref{sec: directed Anosov sub}.
+In Section \ref{sec: Riemannian}, we recall some required background from the theory of Riemannian symmetric spaces, before restating Theorem \ref{thm: main 2} in Section \ref{sec: directed Anosov sub}.
 The remainder of the section is the proof of Theorem \ref{thm: main 2}.